General Government of Galicia and Bukovina

 The administration was established after the Russian victory in the Battle of Galicia, led by the commander-in-chief Nikolai Ivanov in the late summer of 1914.
-It did not last long and by mid-1915 Russians retreated, following the Gorlice–Tarnów offensive led by the Central Powers overall commander August von Mackensen.
-During the later stages of the war, the Russian forces tried to reclaim the territory during the military operations of Brusilov and Kerensky.
-Even if, de facto, it did cease to function after the Great Retreat in 1915, it was not formally abolished until 1917.
+It did not last long, and by mid-1915, the Russians retreated after the Gorlice–Tarnów offensive led by the Central Powers overall commander August von Mackensen.
+During the later stages of the war, Russian forces tried to reclaim the territory during the Brusilov and the Kerensky offensives.
+Although it de facto ceased to function after the Great Retreat in 1915, it was not formally abolished until 1917.